Yuzhuo-Dang/MLLMRec/reasoning/README.md

 ## To facilitate the operation, we have placed the results we need after the above preprocessing in the "data" folder.
 Thus, you can skip the above four steps and start running directly from step 5.

-Due to the file size restrictions of the submission system, we only provide the preprocessed results on the baby dataset (i.e., `baby.inter` and `meta-baby.csv` in the "`data/baby`" folder).
+Due to the file size restrictions of the submission system, we only provide the preprocessed results on the baby dataset (i.e., "`baby.inter`" and "`meta-baby.csv`" in the "`data/baby`" folder).
 The results for the other two datasets have been uploaded to Google Drive.
 If our work is accepted, we will make the links public on GitHub.

 ## Step by step